Above/featured: Image by noxoss (Bernd Petrikat) on Pixabay.

 Curry 36 – Zoologischer Garten

 In subsequent visits to Berlin, I’m passing through the train station near the city’s zoo more frequently.
 Next to the station at Hardenbergerpltaz is a satellite of Curry 36.
-While their mainstay is near Mehringdamm station, the location next to the station at Zoologischer Garten gets its fair share and flow of people streaming in and out of the station serving U-Bahn, S-Bahn, and regional trains.
+While their key location is near Mehringdamm station, Curry 36’s location next to Zoologischer Garten station gets its fair share and flow of people streaming in and out of the station serving U-Bahn, S-Bahn, and regional trains.

-I order two grilled sausages sliced into bite-sized pieces, accompanied by “Pommes rot-weiss”, french-fries with dollops of ketchup and mayo (red-white) and topped with curry powder.
+I order a Doppel (double-order), both “ohne Darm” (no casing) and sliced into bite-sized pieces, accompanied by “Pommes rot-weiss” (red white) that’s a portion of fries slathered with ketchup and mayo and topped with curry powder.

 Many have written about and swear by these currywurst joints in Berlin: Curry 36 and Konnopke’s Imbiss.
 I’ve also visited the German Currywurst Museum to learn about the history and evolution of the snack.
 Come to think of it, every time I’m in Berlin, I’ll seek out the currywurst, from one “Imbiss” stand to the next, in my perpetual search for the ultimate taste of the city.